catchorg/Catch2/docs/command-line.md

 Reporters are also individually configurable.
-To pass configuration options to the reporter, you append `::key=value` to the reporter specification as many times as you want, e.g. `--reporter xml::out=someFile.xml`.
+To pass configuration options to the reporter, you append `::key=value` to the reporter specification as many times as you want, e.g. `--reporter xml::out=someFile.xml` or `--reporter custom::colour-mode=ansi::Xoption=2`.

 The keys must either be prefixed by "X", in which case they are not parsed by Catch2 and are only passed down to the reporter, or one of options